2019/20 Woodford Folk Festival

 - Keep Bain-maries running at a temperature (approximately 80C) this maintains your food at 60C.

-- Food containing meat, poultry, fish, eggs, dairy products or potentially hazardous food must be stored at below 5C.
+- Food containing meat, poultry, fish, eggs, dairy products or any potentially hazardous food must be stored at below 5C.

 - Frozen food must be stored at below -15C.